Big-Life-Lab/PHES-ODM/metadata.md

     -   `m3s`: meters cubed per second
     -   `mgl`: milligrams per liter
     -   `mgOl`: milligrams of oxygen per liter
   -   `measureOther`: Other measurement of viral copies or wastewater treatment plant parameter.
-Also add `measureUnitOther`.
+Add description to `measureUnitOther`.

 -   **unitsOther**: Units used by this method, that are applicable to the LOD and LOQ.
 -   **methodConcentration**: Description of the method used to concentrate the sample